 "Having spent a lot of time with him in lectures and also at some social functions outside university, his breadth of knowledge and expertise in a variety of subject areas was simply mesmerising.
 "The way he led our year as editor of our magazine was wonderful, always one to keep everybody on board whilst keeping the magazine at heart.
 "Andy will be missed by many people from many different places; for me, I will miss speaking to him, learning from him, and having a laugh with him."

-Andy making a 'thank you' speech as editor of Napier University magazine, Impulse 2012
+I Andy making a 'thank you' speech as editor of Napier University magazine, Impulse 2012 to graduate this summer.

-Andy was a mature student at Edinburgh Napier University due to graduate this summer.
 He edited the 2012 edition of the magazine, Impulse, where he wrote this final post when the magazine was finally ready for publication.